 It was almost a repeat of last August’s Rainworth SKODA Dukeries Rally, with Guy Smith/Patrick Walsh’s Ford Fiesta R5 taking the victory spoils over father Peter Smith/John Millington Fiesta WRC by 16 seconds.
-The event attracted a very competitive entry of 80 cars with crews coming from all over the country.
+The event, which was round 6 of the Motorsport News Circuit Rally Championship, attracted a very competitive entry of 80 cars with crews coming from all over the country.

 Guy Smith set the stage two pace and closed the deficit to only two seconds, while West flew to not only take third from Davey but pull out an 11 second cushion over his rival.
 “We were on wets on the first stage, changed to slicks and got some pace back,” said West.

 West was quickest of all on stage three, but was still 21 seconds off Peter Smith’s lead still, which had increased after Guy spun.
 “Onto the old Melbourne loop I started to lose the rear, so booted it and spun,” Guy explained.
 Although Davey had consolidated third, he had to keep one eye on Bird, who had moved into fifth at Tilburn’s expense.

 For a brief moment the drizzle stopped and there was a chance of it drying up as the lunch break approached, but it was short-lived.
 Guy was fastest again though on the fourth stage to reach the break tied for the lead with Peter, but West, although a clear third, couldn’t match the Smith duo.
 “I just can’t compete with a well driven four-wheel drive car today,” said West.